asseco-voice/laravel-json-authorization/README.md

 With regard to the performance, everything is cached to the great extent, and invalidated (TODO) and re-cached upon rights change.

 Two seeders are available.
-If you want to use them, attach them directly to your ``DatabaseSeeder``.
+If you want to use them, attach them directly to your ``DatabaseSeeder``:

 ``AuthorizationManageTypesSeeder`` - will add `roles`, `groups` and `id` as type sets.

 ``AuthorizationModelSeeder`` - is not a seeder per-se, as it will read [authorizable models](#pick-authorizable-models) and add them to DB.